SemiSAM: Enhancing Semi-Supervised Medical Image Segmentation via SAM-Assisted Consistency Regularization: Methodology

-The structure of our proposed SAM-enhanced semi-supervised segmentation framework is shown in Fig. \ref{Architecture}.
-The semi-supervised framework (here we use the mean teacher framework \cite{tarvainen2017mean} as an example) mainly consists of two components: \textbf{the main branch} with the segmentation network to input original images and generate main segmentation outputs (i.e. output of the student model for mean teacher), and \textbf{the consistency branch} to introduce perturbations to the input images or network conditions (i.e. exponential moving average (EMA) from student models to the teacher model for mean teacher) to generate additional segmentation outputs (i.e. the output of the teacher model for mean teacher).
 Regarding the semi-supervised segmentation task, we denote the labeled set as $D_{L} = \{X_{i}, Y_{i}\}_{i=1}^{M}$ and the unlabeled set as $D_{U} = \{X_{j}\}_{j=1}^{N}$, where $X \in R^{H \times W \times D}$ and $Y \in \{0,1\}^{H \times W \times D}$ represent the input image and corresponding ground truth, and $M<<N$ in most scenarios.
+To utilize unlabeled data for semi-supervised learning, consistency regularization is a widely applied strategy by enforcing an invariance of predictions of input images under different perturbations and pushing the decision boundary to low-density regions, based on the assumptions that the perturbations should not change the output of the model.
+The consistency regularization-based semi-supervised framework mainly consists of two components: \textbf{the main branch} with the segmentation network to input original images and generate main segmentation outputs, and \textbf{the consistency branch} to introduce perturbations to the input images or network conditions to generate additional segmentation outputs.
 For labeled set $D_{L}$, we calculate supervised segmentation loss $\mathcal{L}_{seg}$ between the main segmentation outputs and ground truth.
-While for unlabeled set $D_{U}$, we calculate the unsupervised consistency loss $\mathcal{L}_{con}$ between the main segmentation outputs and addition segmentation outputs, based on the assumption that the segmentation of the same image under different conditions should also be the same.
-The semi-supervised framework is then updated by optimizing the combination of supervised segmentation loss and unsupervised consistency loss to utilize unlabeled data for training.
+While for the unlabeled set $D_{U}$, we calculate the unsupervised consistency loss $\mathcal{L}_{con}$ between the main segmentation outputs and addition segmentation outputs, based on the assumption that the segmentation of the same image under different conditions should also be the same.

+In the mean teacher (MT) framework \cite{tarvainen2017mean}, the main branch and the consistency branch are the student model and the teacher model, respectively.
+The teacher model is an average of student models over different training steps using exponential moving average (EMA) to ensemble weights of the student model as $ \theta^{'}_{t} = \alpha \theta^{'}_{t-1} + (1-\alpha) \theta_{t}$, where $\theta$ and $ \theta^{'}$ represent the weights of student model and teacher model, where $\alpha$ is a hyper-parameter named EMA decay.
+Therefore, the mean-teacher framework can be formulated as training the network by minimizing the combination of supervised segmentation loss and unsupervised consistency loss as follows.